Austin Drug Crime Lawyer

 At Cofer & Connelly, PLLC, our Austin drug crime lawyers are dedicated to protecting your rights and minimizing the impact of drug charges on your life.
 We will thoroughly review your case, gather evidence, and develop a strong defense strategy tailored to your specific situation.

-Whether you are facing charges for drug possession, distribution, manufacturing, or trafficking, we have the knowledge and expertise to provide you with the best possible defense.
+Whether you are facing charges for drug possession, distribution, manufacturing, or trafficking, we have the legal acumen to provide you with the best possible defense.

 Our goal is to achieve the most favorable outcome for our clients, whether that means getting charges dismissed, negotiating a plea agreement, or fighting for an acquittal at trial.
 We will advocate for your rights every step of the way and ensure that you receive fair treatment under the law.

-If you or a loved one is facing drug charges in Austin, don't wait to seek legal representation.
-Contact Cofer & Connelly, PLLC today at (512) 991-0576 for a confidential consultation and let us fight for your rights.
+If you or a loved one is facing drug charges don't wait to seek legal representation.
+Contact Cofer & Connelly, PLLC today at (512) 991-0576 for a confidential consultation and let our drug crimes attorney in Austin fight for your rights.

 What is a Drug or Marijuana Charge?